PenaJesus/311_wk3_day1_db_select/README.md

 ## Query Responses

 1.
+	SELECT * FROM users WHERE city = "Chicago";
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
+  SELECT state FROM users WHERE first_name = "Glory";
-  * How many rows were returned:
+  * How many rows were returned:2
-  * What states do they live in:
+  * What states do they live in: MD, TX

 3.
+  SELECT * FROM users WHERE phone1 LIKE "773%";
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary

 Think about how this data is laid out.
 Feel free to look in the `initialize.sql` file to see the raw data.

 * Do you think it would be easier or harder to search through this data manually or using SQL?
+It would be easier using SQL because using simple queries we can access the data by the criteria we are looking for

 * What about when the dataset gets larger?
+When the dataset gets larger it would be even easier because looking at all that data jumbled up onto one line for 10,000 lines would get difficult.
+If you need to find everyone who lives in TX you would have to look at each individual line and look for the letter "TX" instead of it being sorted in a "state" column